git-disl/Antidote/README.md

 cd script/alignment
 sbatch  SFT.sh
 ```
-Then we finetune the model using 10% of harmful data with a total number of 5000 samples from SST2 dataset.
+Then we run the fine-tuning stage/post-fine-tuning stage by calling this script:
 ```
 cd ../finetune
-sbatch  lisa_poison_ratio.sh 0.1
+sbatch  antidote_poison_ratio.sh 0.1
 ```

-For comparison, we finetune the model with SFT in the same data setting.
+For comparison, we can finetune the model with SFT in the same data setting.

 ```
 sbatch  sft_poison_ratio.sh 0.1
 cd ../..
 ```